Monday, 17 June 2024

 On the other hand, the second type includes those who basically want a golden child.
 They do not tolerate the merest imperfections and try to control their child’s each and every action to the tee, sometimes even involving inherent bodily processes.
 No matter how flawless their offspring, it is never enough for such parents, or should I say insatiable bottomless pits, who are more concerned about their own public persona than about their child’s mental and physical wellbeing.
 Their kid is nothing but a tool to them, to further the image of a perfect little life, often unnecessarily inflated based partially or wholly on fabrication and delusions, to inspire the adoration of fluke passers-by thereby momentarily quelling the evergreen thirst of their egotistic minds, and you end up with under-confident people-pleasers, carrying a bag full of tarnished recollections from their nascent years.
 Such youths always feel lacking, constantly combing for validation from external sources, and are often hypertensive and hyperglycemic, largely due to a lifetime of endless and needless submerged stress, gaslit toxicity and inept albeit showboated fostering.

 So, first off if you have survived such a childhood and are now flourishing in a self-taught way, then no one in my book is more praiseworthy than you are!
 Furthermore, if you are a parent and fall in neither of the aforementioned categories then kudos… You are already ahead of the curve!
 Parenting is all about funambulism...
-Equipping your child to be strong without becoming a bully, to be good without aiding in wrongdoing, appreciating your child’s triumphs without allowing conceit, understanding and fulfilling your children’s needs as well as rational desires, but at the same time spurring them to share rather than try to demean others, are just some of the aspects of a long-winded list.
+Equipping your child to be strong without becoming a bully, to be good without aiding in wrongdoing, appreciating your child’s triumphs without allowing conceit, understanding and fulfilling your children’s needs as well as rational desires, but at the same time urging them for reciprocative sharing rather than trying to demean others, are just some of the aspects of a long-winded list.

 While referring to parenting guides or wayside tips are all swell, it is unsurprisingly up to none other than us to separate the sound from the unsound and rise above the beaten path, not repeating any of the daftness prevalent among our past generations.
 Being mentally available for your children and able to view the world through their eyes, patiently listening to and discussing their opinions without belittling them, helps develop their acumen keeping frustration at bay.